• Current Issues

 They’d have to take my father’s leg from the knee down was worse than hearing he died.
 How will he drive the Wagoneer without a foot for speed?
 How will he climb the stairs to my bedroom to say good night, or walk me to the 5:26 train in the morning?
 The dead leg hung like an abandoned cliff.
 We carried on over it, making believe that it was not a tenuous line that had been crossed.

-My father pulled rabbits from his toolbox, in my dream.
-Grey, white, brindle, all where there should have been hammers and screwdrivers.
-He offered me a Lop rabbit to screw in a socket.
+My father pulled rabbits from his toolbox; grey, white, brindle, all where there should have been hammers and screwdrivers.
+He offered me a Long Eared Lop Rabbit to screw in a socket.
 When he placed the rabbit in my hands it turned to sand.
 He said, “You see, it all happens that fast.”

 The morning of the amputation my father climbed out of his body, got behind the wheel of his big white van, waved back at us with a placid smile.
 As the van moved forward, the van became cloud, then disappeared into a flask of light.